vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 Starting the next phase.
 Creating a total solution.
-Now air comes in through the original milk can top, so I need to create a new top with the adapter build in the milk can top.
+Now air comes in through the original milk bottle top, so I need to create a new top with the adapter build in the milk bottle top.

 I used a screw top from an old bottle and drew the contour of the Jura milk adapter on it.
 Then I cut the shape of the adapter out of the cap with a stanley knife.